-There are several ways to link translated stories together so that readers can easily switch between them.
-The first two methods described below can be done in the story map builder while the second two require hosting your own web page or a developer to customize the app code.
+There are several ways to present translated stories together so that readers can easily switch between them.
+The first three methods described below can be done in the story map builder while the last two require hosting your own web page or a developer to customize the app code.

 Use the header link or logo (builder)

 The easiest way to link the translated versions of a story is to use the tagline or header link.
 The header link usually shows “A Story Map” and links to the Esri Story Maps website, but the text and link are configurable.
 In each version of the story you’d enter the language of the other translation as the tagline and then enter the link to the other story.

 For example, let’s say you have a story that you created using the Story Map Journal app and wrote in English.
 Then you created another Map Journal for the French translation.
 For the English version of the story you’d open the Map Journal builder and go to Settings > Header and change the tagline to “French” and the link to the URL of the French story.
 Then you’d do the same thing in the French version of the story to point the header link to the English version.

 This works well if your story is available in two languages.
 The Map Tour about Ottawa mentioned at the beginning of this blog post is a example of this technique.

 You can also use the logo to link between translated stories.
 The Cruel Reality is an example of a story that’s available in English and Polish and flags are used to indicate that a translation is available.
 Clicking the flag loads the story in the other language.